Staff

 Filiberto began his career in nonprofit management, which included roles such as director of a school-based health clinic, initiative manager at United Way, and chief development officer at Mexican American Opportunity Foundation.
 In 2011, Filiberto founded Social Impact Consulting to provide professional services in fundraising and community outreach to nonprofits and local government agencies.
 In 2017, Filiberto closed his business to join real estate development firm Grapevine Development as vice president of development and strategic initiatives.
 In 2018, Filiberto became the founding executive director of Grapevine Economic Development Fund, which was founded to develop affordable housing and help solve California’s housing crisis.

 In addition, Filiberto has served the community in multiple capacities.
 From 2005 to 2016, Filiberto served on the New Market Tax Credit Advisory Board at Genesis LA.
-In 2013, Filiberto was appointed to the Los Angeles North Vally Area Planning Commission by Mayor Garcetti.
+In 2013, Filiberto was appointed to the Los Angeles North Valley Area Planning Commission by Mayor Garcetti.

 Imelda Siocheng